 This is not to say that Japan is the only country with a monarch in power.
 There are 43 countries with a king, queen, emir, sultan or other reigning monarch.
 However, Japan is the only one remaining with an Emperor, as in ancient times.

 Japan’s current Emperor Naruhito comes from a long standing dynasty that has been in power since the 7th century and as such, is the oldest hereditary monarchy in the world.
 He is the 126th Emperor of the country.

 We all know and can name several Japanese dishes, but what makes Japanese food so special is the fact that it is largely only found in the country (with some dishes sharing some communality with China and Korea).

 Many national cuisines have borrowed elements from other cultures (all of the Balkan countries, Macedonia, Montenegro, Albania, etc. share similarities with the Ottoman Empire and Persia).
-Or they’ve developed over centuries of trade and interactions, or even conquests, by other civilisations (like with Sicilian food).
+Or they’ve developed over centuries of trade and interactions, or even conquests, by other civilisations (like with Sicilian food or South African food).

 Japanese food is one of the purest and has few shared dishes with other cuisines.
 This is because of the country’s geography, as it is made of thousands of islands.
 The Japanese also hold to the principle of always using what is fresh, in-season and locally grown.

 However, despite the local food being amazing, healthy and delicious, Japan has more McDonalds than any other country outside of the US.
 There are almost 3,000 of these fast food joints, with the number projected to increase, all thanks to a growing number of tourists who seek affordable and familiar foods.